 Water pumps typically use a unitized seal to support the shaft, along with a ceramic seal to prevent coolant from leaking around the shaft.
 Sometimes, contaminants that circulate with the coolant are abrasive enough to act against the seal and eventually will cause a failure at the seal.
 At the first sign of seal wear or coolant leaking around the pump housing or shaft, the pump should be replaced.

 The most common water-pump failure is due to worn bearings.
 Water pumps move a tremendous amount of coolant, and they just simply wear out over time.
 Belt tensioners can rattle when they’re worn out.
 You can spin the pump by hand when the belt is loose to feel if the rotation is smooth or notchy.
 You can check the tensioners with this method as well.

 Improper belt tension can bend the impeller shaft.
-And mixing coolants, or using the wrong coolant, can cause damage to the water-pump seals and bearings, and can lead to the impeller shaft to failure.
+And mixing coolants, or using the wrong coolant, can cause damage to the water-pump seals and bearings, and can lead to the impeller shaft to fail.
 If the pump is out, look at the impeller for signs of corrosion or cavitation.
 If the impeller looks corroded, a good coolant flush and refill should take care of it, since the additives probably have broken down.

 Worn belts and tensioners can cause a loose belt that may break or pop off.
 If the belt is too loose, it can slip and not allow the pump to turn as fast as it should, which will lead to the engine overheating.
 If this happens, it can lead to more problems than just water-pump failure.